Emilyho11/Citation-Machine/README.md

 - Includes:
   * Instructions on how to format the citation page
   * Provides in-text citation in addition to the cited source
-  * Provides a Footnotes citation in addition to the Chicago formatted cited source
+  * Provides a footnote citation in addition to the Chicago formatted cited source